lbkchen/deep-learning/README.md

 ## Background
 This project uses **Stacked Denoising Autoencoders (SDA)** [[P. Vincent]](http://jmlr.csail.mit.edu/papers/volume11/vincent10a/vincent10a.pdf) to perform feature learning on a given dataset.
 Two overall steps are necessary for fully configuring the network to encode the input data: **pre-training**, and **fine-tuning**.

 During unsupervised pre-training, parameters in the neural network are learned and configured layer by layer greedily by minimizing the reconstruction loss between each input and its decoded counterpart.
-A supervised softmax classifier on top of the network provides fine tuning for all parameters of the network (weights and biases for each layer).
+A supervised softmax classifier on top of the network provides fine tuning for all parameters of the network (weights and biases for each autoencoder layer plus softmax weights/biases).

 Following this configuration, the input data can be read into the model and encoded into a different representation depending on the user's desired parameters (layer dimensions, activations, noise level, etc.).
 For example, this technique can be used to transform a sparse feature space of 30000 dimensions into a dense feature space of 400 dimensions as a primer for better training performance.